amirmasoudabdol/primermd/README.md

 ## Todos

--   [ ] Remove the `prismjs` functionality, and replace it with GitHub’s default syntax highlight colors
 -   [ ] Make it possible to change the width of the page
 -   [ ] Make use of [Octicons](https://primer.style/octicons/),
     replacing Font Awesome
 -   [ ] Add `use_primermd()`
--   [ ] Add an option to load the `primer.css` locally
+-   [ ] Find a matching color scheme for syntax highlighting
--   [ ] Make sure that the table of content looks alright
+-   [x] Make sure that the table of content looks alright

 ## Acknowledgments